The Convenient Church

 There were two primary ways to bring about those outcomes as the day of Jesus’s return drew closer: (1) not neglecting gathered worship and (2) encouraging each other.
 These two participles explain how their faith community (and ours) was to “think of ways to motivate one another.”

 Gathered worship is not solely about going to a central place to worship as a community of believers; it is about gathering for the communal care of each other, who are not of this world but still live in this world.
-Gathered worship is vertical (God-ward) and horizontal (others-ward), and when we only focus on the vertical, it is easy to go virtual and turn our homes into sanctuaries with 50-inch televisions.
-But we end up neglecting the needs of our brothers and sisters who are dependent upon us to observe and think of ways to encourage them.
+Gathered worship is both vertical (God-ward) and horizontal (others-ward).
+When we focus solely on the vertical, it is easy to become virtual and turn our homes into sanctuaries with 50-inch televisions.
+However, we often neglect the needs of our brothers and sisters who depend on us to observe and think of ways to encourage them.
 We similarly neglect ourselves, because we need them to do the same for us.

 2. They were to regularly encourage each other to hold on to their faith in Christ.
 The antithesis to isolated worship is community encouragement.
 The implication is that a lack of gathering can lead to discouragement.
-Remember, this letter was written to a community that was or contemplated abandoning their faith in Christ because of the persecution they were facing.
-And he tells them to don’t stop gathering together so that they can console and comfort each other to keep trusting in Christ.
+Remember, this letter was written to a community that was either facing or contemplating abandoning their faith in Christ due to the persecution they were experiencing.
+And he tells them not to stop gathering together so that they can console and comfort each other, to keep trusting in Christ.
 What a profound prescription.

-Our faith can be strengthened through our continued fellowship with each other.
+Our faith can be strengthened through continued fellowship with one another.
 As the body of Christ, we are joined and fitted together to supply what the other members need (Eph.
 4:16).
 When we fail to connect, we fail to supply.
-And when we are not connecting and supplying, we are not being built up in the faith—which is the goal.
+And when we are not connecting and supplying, we are not being built up in the faith, which is the goal.

-Some people have stopped attending worship all together (in-house or online) because they became discouraged by the pandemic.
-Others stopped attending because it was more convenient.
-Today, staying home is less expensive, given the price of gas.
+Some people have stopped attending worship altogether (in-house or online) because they became discouraged by the pandemic.
+Others stopped attending because it was more convenient for them.
+Today, staying home is more affordable, given the current price of gas.
 But the cost of our isolation is the loss of encouragement from us and to us.

 Upward, Inward, and Outward

-I am growing ever more pressed by the importance of the communal life of the church.
+I am growing increasingly aware of the importance of the communal life of the church.
 Our communal life points upward to God in worship, points inward to our life together in Christ, and points outward to the world of our witness of Christ.
 If we don’t gather, then the ecclesia (the church) doesn’t matter.
 Our theology (teachings) and praxeology (practices) center around community: the Godhead, in whom we find participation, and each other, who live out our life together as the body of Christ.

 We live in the age of convenience, but it comes at a cost.
 We can order food, clothes, groceries, and other amenities from the comforts of our homes, but what we have in the gathered worship of Christ followers cannot be delivered to our doors.
 The great falling away that we are experiencing is the byproduct of a church that has become discouraged because it has become too convenient.